Skip to main content

 • Source code context with a pointer

-If your project already has many hardcoded strings, fixing them all at once isn’t practical.
-Use the baseline command to suppress existing warnings and start fresh.
+If your project already has many hardcoded strings, use the baseline command to suppress existing warnings and start fresh:

 npx glot baseline --apply